Who can participate?

 If you are healthcare professional in Michigan using methadone, buprenorphine, or naltrexone to treat OUDs, please feel free to contact us.
-We are seeking to develop a network of support for MAT providers.
-We can also assist you in identifying additional resources for your patients and provide peer mentoring and support when you encounter a new clinical challenge.
+We are building a network of support for MAT providers.
+We can also assist you in identifying additional resources for your patients, provide Peer Mentoring, and support when you encounter a new clinical challenge.

 How do I sign up or what is required to enroll?